ConStruM: A Structure-Guided LLM Framework for Context-Aware Schema Matching: Experiments

-\paragraph{What is HRS and why it stresses context.} The Health and Retirement Study (HRS) is a nationally representative longitudinal survey of U.S. adults aged 50+, fielded biennially since 1992~\cite{HRS}.
-HRS releases a large documentation artifact (often called a \emph{codebook}) that lists survey variables/items along with their text descriptions and cross-references.
-Because many concepts recur across years with highly similar wording, columns can be near-duplicates at the text level.
-Correct matching therefore often depends on \emph{beyond-column} evidence such as the surrounding item neighborhood, section/module context, and applicability conditions.
-We focus on Section J (\textbf{Employment}) from waves spanning 2010--2022 (and include 2004 for longer-range comparisons).
+The Health and Retirement Study (HRS) is a long-running longitudinal survey study.
+For each survey wave, HRS publishes detailed variable documentation, including variable names, descriptions, and cross-references, with variables presented in a long sequential order~\cite{HRS}.
+Because many concepts recur across waves with highly similar wording, columns can be near-duplicates at the text level.
+Correct matching therefore often depends on \emph{beyond-column} evidence such as the surrounding attribute neighborhood, section/module context, and applicability conditions.
+We use Section J (\textbf{Employment}) from HRS waves spanning 2006--2022.

-\paragraph{Benchmark construction.} We construct \textbf{HRS-B}, a forced-choice context-stress benchmark, via a deterministic script to avoid cherry-picking.
-Given a source year and target year, the script (i) identifies pairs of \emph{semantically similar} items and enforces that each pair is separated by a fixed number of other items (so local neighborhood cues are needed), then (ii) traces each pair across years and discards any pair without a verified match.
-To enable baseline comparison with ReMatch~\cite{sheetrit2024rematch} (which expects tables), we preprocess the employment section by chunking it into small sequential ``tables'' and then run ReMatch on these tables.
-In contrast, ConStruM directly parses the full ordered codebook sequence into a context tree (Section~\ref{sec:tree}).

-\paragraph{Evaluation protocol, baselines, and ablations.} We report \textbf{Top-1 accuracy} under a forced-choice evaluation protocol (each source item selects exactly one target item).
-We compare against ReMatch~\cite{sheetrit2024rematch} and report ablations that remove (i) the \textbf{tree-based context module} and (ii) the \textbf{similarity-group differentiation module}.

-\paragraph{Baselines and ablations (table columns).} We evaluate the following settings under the same forced-choice protocol. \textbf{ReMatch:} the retrieval-based baseline from~\cite{sheetrit2024rematch}. \textbf{Embed Top-1:} no LLM; select the single most similar target column by embedding cosine similarity. \textbf{LLM-local:} one LLM call over the candidate list using only per-column descriptions (no tree context; no grouped differentiation). \textbf{ConStruM (full):} tree context + grouped differentiation. \textbf{w/o tree (diff only):} remove tree-based context retrieval but keep grouped differentiation among confusable candidates. \textbf{w/o diff (tree only):} keep tree-based context retrieval but remove grouped differentiation. ``Total'' is a weighted average over all queries (\(n=77\)).

-\paragraph{Why ReMatch is the main baseline on HRS-B.} HRS-B’s target ``schema'' is a large, long-form documentation artifact (the HRS Employment codebook), with many items and long descriptions.
-Multi-stage LLM pipelines that rely on in-context access to substantial portions of the target documentation (e.g., Matchmaker-style candidate generation) are therefore often infeasible under practical context and cost budgets.
-For this reason, we compare against ReMatch and strong local/retrieval baselines under a fixed prompt budget.